Youho1/Player-State-Machine-Sample/README.md

 # Player-State-Machine-Sample
-# I shared the code to learn with my frined.
+# I shared the code to learn with my frineds.